-During 2021 and 2022 the Company entered into a pari passu construction loan with the Business Development Bank of Canada ("BDC") and Farm Credit Canada ("FCC"), expanding Swiss Water's borrowing capacity up to \$57.0 million.
+During 2021 and 2022 the Company entered into a pari passu construction loans with the Business Development Bank of Canada ("BDC") and Farm Credit Canada ("FCC"), expanding Swiss Water's borrowing capacity up to \$57.0 million.
 The purpose of these construction loans was to assist with financing the new production facility and its two production lines in Delta, BC.
 The borrowing capacity consists of fixed rates and variable rates interest loans.
 The fixed rate construction loans entail: a) up to \$22.5 million at a fixed interest rate of 4.38% and b) up to \$10.0 million at a fixed rate of 4.38%.
 The remainder of the loan is at variable rates, where FCC's rate is based on a 'variable personal property rate' minus 0.75% whilst BDC's variable rate is based on a variable BDC floating rate' minus 1.5%.
-Until July 1, 2024, only interest is payable monthly, whereas, between July 1, 2024, and the maturity date of June 1, 2034, the Company is required to make monthly installments that will consist of both principal and interest.
+Until January 1, 2025, only interest is payable monthly, whereas, between January 1, 2025, and the maturity date of

+June 1, 2034, the Company is required to make monthly installments that will consist of both principal and interest.
 These loans are secured by select assets and equipment at the Delta production facility.
-Of the \$57.0 million borrowing capacity, the balance owing as at December 31, 2023, was \$57.0 million.
+As at December 31, 2024, the Company has fully drawn on the \$57.0 million borrowing capacity.
+In January 2025, the Company commenced the scheduled principal and interest repayments.